TheSharkhead2/Primality_Testing/README.md

 Well after a little bit of Googling, it turns out I was not the [only person](https://math.stackexchange.com/questions/1406533/fermat-primality-test-gcd-condition-and-carmichael-numbers) to misunderstand Carmichael numbers.
 So yes, Carmichael numbers are quite likely to fail this primality test, but not definitively.
 However, it only fails when a (remember the theorem is for a prime number n, we have ```aⁿ⁻¹ = 1 (mod n)```) is coprime to n, so you can totally still find values for Carmichael numbers that demonstrate they aren't prime.
 But if I was able to do this without many numbers sampled, why are they even an issue?
 Well, it has to do with when you get to massive numbers.
 There could be very few prime factors of a 100-digit prime and therefore be really difficult to stumble across a number which demonstrates a Carmichael number that massive to actually not be a prime.
 So that was really interesting, and quite unexpected when looking at accuracy of this algorithm.

-I tested a stupid large range of 1000000000000-1000000000000000, sampling 100000 numbers, and got an accuracy of 0.97069.
-Which is pretty good.
-Though 3% is also not amazing?
-Note that this was with a k=100.
-Testing with k=10000 it for some reason went down: 0.96874...
-Hmmm...
-Again, this makes sense though.
-Given that Carmichael numbers, as I said earlier, are just sometimes super hard to get the right a to show they aren't prime, it is probably really difficult to get enough numbers inorder to increase the accuracy.
-I especially think that these values for k are just completely useless on these massive numbers I am testing.
-Overall, this just demonstrates that we need a much better primality test, enter the next thing I am going to talk about (after runtime, of course).
+Now onto running time.
 As a reminder, we are looking for something in the neighborhood of a running time of O(k log² n).
 We will start with a k=1 (which is probably incredibly inaccurate, but whatever):
 ```
 random number range → maximum time (ns), average time (ns)
 10000, 100000 → 1716 ns, 69 ns